-Section 6.3 also includes a direct test of resource redistribution.
+Second, we test whether states were able to effectively redistribute resources for the purpose of coordinating defenses (Section 6.2).
 We examine whether proximity to an important construction material, limestone, predicts wall construction.
 Before states, cities had to rely on local resources to construct walls.
-We find that in the pre-gunpowder period, distance to limestone predicts wall construction because it was very costly to move raw building materials across long distances.
+We find that in the pre-gunpowder period, distance to limestone predicts wall construction.
 However, as states gained political authority, they could subsidize construction costs, weakening the link between access to resources and local investment.
+We also find that Roman-era investments are a strong predictor of the location of fortified cities in the medieval, but not the early modern period - further evidence that artillery disrupted longstanding spatial patterns of investment at the local level.